 The website calendar offers the most up-to-date information about events at Pennington.
 You can subscribe to calendar feeds by hovering over the ICAL icons on the calendar page.

-The 2017-18 Residential Major Dates calendar can be found here.
+The 2018-19 Residential Major Dates calendar will be posted in July.

-Parents will be able to update their own directory information by logging into Veracross in August.
-A student/parent directory will be available online in late September.
+Parents are able to update their own directory information by logging into Veracross.
+A complete student/parent directory for the upcoming year will be available online in July.
 Please log in to Veracross when you receive your temporary password in order to carefully review the information we have on file for you as this information is what will be posted in the directory.
-The directory will include the student's name and grade, home address, home phone number, parents' names, and parents' cell phone numbers and email addresses.
+The directory includes the student's name and grade, home address, home phone number, parents' names, and parents' cell phone numbers and email addresses.

-Faculty Directory You can search for any member of Pennington's faculty or staff by first name, last name, or department here.
+Faculty Directory You can search for most members of Pennington's faculty or staff by first name, last name, or department here.
 Faculty and staff will respond to most emails within 24 hours.

 Opening Days Schedule